Shaik-Mohammed-Kaif/Back-propagation-Algorithm/README.md

 \text{MSE} = \frac{1}{n} \sum (y - O_{\text{output}})^2
 \]

-These formulas iterate until the error is minimized.
+These formulas are used iteratively until the error is minimized.
 *******************************************************************************************

 ### **Neural Network Training**